dorypiacek/tvshows/README.md

 ### Coordinator

-Takes care of all the navigation, including alert presentation.
-Usually I use a library for Coordinator pattern implementation, but for this project I decided to make my own.
+ - takes care of all the navigation, including alert presentation
+ - usually I use a library for Coordinator pattern implementation, but for this project I decided to make my own

 ### View Model

-Handles all the business logic, including API calls.
-It's defined by a protocol containing variables and functions visible for the View Controller.
-It uses observable LiveData to allow real-time view updates.
+ - handles all the business logic, including API calls
+ - defined by a protocol containing variables and functions visible for the View Controller
+ - uses observable LiveData to allow real-time view updates

 ### Data Provider

-Common API calls implementation is defined in ApiDataProvider.
-Data Provider for each module is defined by an extension of ApiDataProvider conforming to specified protocol
+- generic API calls implementation is defined in ApiDataProvider
+- Data Provider for each module is defined by an extension of ApiDataProvider conforming to specified protocol

 ### View Controller

-Is just a dummy view that presents and updates content given by View Model
+- just a dummy view that presents and updates content given by View Model

 ## Dependencies